davejfranco/terraform-aws-cloudtrail/README.md

 # terraform-aws-cloudtrail

-This module will a trail on cloudtrail with encryption in organization mode
+This module will create a trail on cloudtrail with encryption enabled in organization mode

 ## How to use the module